JeschkeLab/DeerLab/docsrc/source/api/fitparamodel.rst

 			param = fitparamodel(args,'Algorithm','trust-region-reflective')

 - ``'GlobalWeights'`` - Global analysis weights
     Array of weighting coefficients for the individual signals in global fitting.
 If not specified, the global fit weights are automatically computed according to their contribution to ill-posedness.
-The weights must be normalized such that the sum over all weights equals one.
 The same number of weights as number of input signals is required.
+Weight values do not need to be normalized.

     *Default:* [*empty*]